-The 140bhp Supersport in self-build form carries a price tag of £19,995 (including tax).
-For this price, the buyer gets a car that is reminiscent of Colin Chapman's 1950s concept that proves that ‘less is more'.
-The Supersport is a lightweight minimalist vehicle that offers excellent handling and the excitement of driving at its core.
+The new Caterham Supersport – boasting of a motive power of up to 140 bhp of output -- in self-build form carries a price tag of £19,995 (including tax).
+For this tag price, the buyer gets a sports car that is reminiscent of Colin Chapman's 1950s concept that proves that ‘less is more'.
+The new Supersport is a lightweight minimalist vehicle that offers excellent handling and the excitement of driving at its core.

-The vehicle is powered by a Caterham Motorsport-tuned 1.6-litre Ford Sigma engine that comes with five-speed 'sprint' ratio gearing.
-It has been fitted with a lightweight flywheel and race-prepared suspension and it rides on CR500 Avon tires on 13" wheels.
+The new road-legal vehicle is powered by a Caterham Motorsport-tuned 1.6-liter Ford Sigma engine that is paired with a five-speed 'sprint' ratio gearing.
+It has been fitted with a lightweight flywheel as well as race-prepared suspension.
+The new Caterham Supersport rides on CR500 Avon tires on 13" wheels.

-The Ford powerplant has a weight of only 520kg and partly due to this light weight, the Supersport is able to accelerate from zero to 60mph in 4.9 seconds and it can easily achieve a top speed of 120mph.
+The Ford powerplant has a weight of only 520 kg and partly due to this light weight, the new Caterham Supersport is able to accelerate from zero to 60 mph in 4.9 seconds and it can easily achieve a top speed of 120 mph.

 Moreover, the new Caterham Supersport has been installed with a motorsport-honed limited-slip-differential and gearing intended for sports driving.
 It has also been given uprated springs and dampers that took inspiration from its race car counterpart.

 Adding to this effect are stiffer anti-roll bars, track biased dash with integrated change up lights and an aero screen.
 Instead of the standard seat belt, the new Caterham Supersport has composite race seats and a four-point race harness.

 The latest Caterham Seven may be designed for the track but it is meant to be driven on the road too.
 From right out of the factory, the Caterham Supersport can cost £22,995.
 But in component form, it can be purchased for £19,995.